Socialist Federal Republic of Yugoslavia: Foreign policy

-On 1 January 1967, Yugoslavia was the first Communist country to open its borders to all foreign visitors and abolish visa requirements.
+After World War II, Yugoslavia became a leader in international tourism among socialist states, motivated by both ideological and financial purposes.
+In the 1960s, many foreigners were able to get a visa on arrival and, later onward, were issued a tourist card for short stays.
+Numerous reciprocal agreements for abolishing visas were implemented with other countries (mainly Western European), through the decade.
+For the International Year of Tourism in 1967 Yugoslavia suspended visa requirements for all countries it had diplomatic relations with.
 In the same year, Tito became active in promoting a peaceful resolution of the Arab–Israeli conflict.
 His plan called for Arab countries to recognize the State of Israel in exchange for Israel returning territories it had gained.
 The Arab countries rejected his land for peace concept.
 However, that same year, Yugoslavia no longer recognized Israel.

 In 1968, following the Soviet invasion of Czechoslovakia, Tito added an additional defense line to Yugoslavia's borders with the Warsaw Pact countries.
 Later in 1968, Tito then offered Czechoslovak leader Alexander Dubček that he would fly to Prague on three hours notice if Dubček needed help in facing down the Soviet Union which was occupying Czechoslovakia at the time.

 Yugoslavia had mixed relations towards Enver Hoxha's Albania.
 Initially Yugoslav-Albanian relations were forthcoming, as Albania adopted a common market with Yugoslavia and required the teaching of Serbo-Croatian to students in high schools.
-At this time, the concept of creating a Balkan Federation was being discussed between Yugoslavia, Albania, and Bulgaria.
+At this time, the concept of creating a Balkan Federation was being discussed between Yugoslavia, Albania and Bulgaria.
 Albania at this time was heavily dependent on economic support of Yugoslavia to fund its initially weak infrastructure.
 Trouble between Yugoslavia and Albania began when Albanians began to complain that Yugoslavia was paying too little for Albania's natural resources.
 Afterward, relations between Yugoslavia and Albania worsened.
 From 1948 onward, the Soviet Union backed Albania in opposition to Yugoslavia.
-On the issue of Albanian-dominated Kosovo, Yugoslavia and Albania both attempted to neutralize the threat of nationalist conflict, Hoxha opposed Albanian nationalism, as he officially believed in the world communist ideal of international brotherhood of all people, though on a few occasions in the 1980s he made inflammatory speeches in support of Albanians in Kosovo against the Yugoslav government, when public sentiment in Albania was firmly in support of Kosovo's Albanians.
+On the issue of Albanian-populated Kosovo, Yugoslavia and Albania both attempted to neutralize the threat of nationalist conflict, Hoxha opposed Albanian nationalism, as he officially believed in the world communist ideal of international brotherhood of all people, though on a few occasions in the 1980s he made inflammatory speeches in support of Albanians in Kosovo against the Yugoslav government, when public sentiment in Albania was firmly in support of Kosovo's Albanians.